tensorflow/tfjs/README.md

 [the tfjs-node project](https://github.com/tensorflow/tfjs-node) for more details.
 Unlike web browsers, Node.js can access the local file system directly.
 Therefore, you can load the same frozen model from local file system into a Node.js program running TensorFlow.js.
-This is done by calling `laodFrozenModel` with the path to the model files:
+This is done by calling `loadFrozenModel` with the path to the model files:

 ```js